polterguy/phosphorusfive-dox/chapter-4.md

 The `/body` iterator that follows, will remove all nodes not having the name of *"body"*.
 Resulting in that we've now created a reference to the **[body]** node, as an argument to our **[eval-x]** invocation.
 So our above expression, hence *"points*" to our **[body]** node, after the expression has been evaluated.
 This means that our `eval-x` invocation, will forward evaluate the expression found in our **[body]** node above.

+To *"forward evaluate"* an expression, simply means evaluating it, and exchanging the expression, with a constant being the value of whatever the expression points to.
+Hence, after our **[eval-x]** invocation, our **[body]** node, will no longer contain an expression, but the constant results of our expression.
+This is a trick often applied in Phosphorus Five when passing in arguments to Active Events.

 #### Conceptualizing expressions

 An expression can point to one or more nodes, and hence serves as a *"node pointer"*.
 This way of referencing nodes, is unique to Hyperlambda, and what allows you to retrieve and change nodes in your lambda objects.